 “A computer is like a violin.
 You can imagine a novice trying ﬁrst a phonograph and then a violin.
 The latter, he says, sounds terrible.
 That is the argument we have heard from our humanists and most of our computer scientists.
 Computer programs are good, they say, for particular purposes, but they aren’t ﬂexible.
 Neither is a violin, or a typewriter, until you learn how to use it.” - Marvin Minsky

 The world is moving from a phase where technology changed the way we do things to a phase where technology is changing what we believe is possible.
-In this scenario, a creative approach to programming fuels the Creative Coding course at Srishti, which seeks situations where computing empowers - making information accessible where it matters and implementing solutions using available technological resources.
+In this scenario, a creative approach to programming and its applications is essential; an approach where computing empowers - making information accessible where it matters and implements solutions using available technological resources.

 Students is this course will be encouraged not only to gain proficiency in programming, but also to think about wider issues around the use of technology – open source vs. proprietary, privacy and security.